AlexTISYoung/snipar/docs/simulation.rst

     ``pgs.py direct --bed chr_@ --imp chr_@ --weights causal_effects.txt --beta_col direct``

 It outputs the PGS to a :ref:`PGS file <pgs_file>`: direct.pgs.txt.
+The pgs computation script automatically estimates the correlation between parents PGS values (also using full-sibling offspring PGS values to do this) and performs an adjustment for assortative mating when using the imputed parental genotypes to compute the PGS.

 To estimate direct effect and average NTC of the PGS, use the following command:

     ``pgs.py direct --pgs direct.pgs.txt --phenofile phenotype.txt``

 This will output a population effect estimate (1 generation model) to direct.1.effects.txt, and direct effect and average NTC estimates to (2 generation model) to direct.2.effects.txt.
+The sampling variance-covariance matrix of the estimates is output to direct.1.vcov.txt (for the 1 generation model) and direct.2.vcov.txt (for the 2 generation model).

+As we are using the true direct effects as weights, the PGS captures all of the heritability, and the direct and population effects should both be the same (1 in expectation), and the average parental NTC should be zero (in expectation).
+To check this, read in the effect estimate output files in *R* or look at them using a text viewer (e.g. less -S on a unix system).

-To compute the PGS from the true direct genetic effects+estimation error, use the following command:
+To compute the PGS from the true direct genetic effects+estimation error (such as would be obtained from a GWAS), use the following command:

     ``pgs.py direct_v1 --bed chr_@ --imp chr_@ --weights causal_effects.txt --beta_col direct_v1``